 In accordance with the provisions of the Auditor-General Act 2009, the Queensland Audit Office is the external auditor for QTC.
 The Queensland Audit Office has the responsibility for providing Queensland’s Parliament with assurances as to the adequacy of QTC’s discharge of its financial and administrative obligations.

-The Financial and Performance Management Standard 2009 (Qld) (Standard) governs the operation of QTC’s internal audit function.
-QTC outsourced its independent internal audit function to Ernst and Young (EY) for the 2017-18 financial year.
-Internal audit reports to the Accounts and Audit Committee and is conducted under an Internal Audit Policy, consistent with the relevant audit and ethical standards.
-The role of internal audit is to support QTC’s corporate governance framework by providing the Board (through the Accounts and Audit Committee) with:
+The Financial and Performance Management Standard 2009 (Qld) governed the operation of QTC’s internal audit function for the 2018–19 financial year.
+QTC outsourced its independent internal audit function to Ernst and Young (EY) for the 2018–19 financial year.
+Internal audit reports to the Risk and Audit Committee and is conducted under an Internal Audit Policy, consistent with the relevant audit and ethical standards.
+The role of internal audit is to support QTC’s corporate governance framework by providing the Board (through the Risk and Audit Committee) with: